Skip to main content

 What are the types of data misuse?

-There is a strong correlation between data misuse types and the reasons behind them.
+There is a strong correlation between types of data misuse and the reasons behind them.
 The most common types of misuse of information include:

 Types of data misuse